albert118/smart-app-banner/README.md

 1. Checkout a new branch `release/major.minor.patch`
 2. Create the new version using `npm version major|minor|patch`
-3. Update any docs as needed
+3. Update the README's as needed (bump the size note)
 4. Publish the branch

-Having merged the PR for that branch...
-Generate a release with a matching tag for the newly created version.
+Having merged the PR for that branch, use GitHub and the configured GitHub Action to generate a release with a matching tag for the newly created version.

 ## Licence